 Dr. Oliver Cox

-He is a member of the Faculty of History (University of Oxford); Senior Scholar at University College, Oxford; Fellow of the Royal Society of Arts; a Trustee of the Oxfordshire Record Society; and a member of Arts Council England’s Designation Panel.
+He is a member of the Faculty of History (University of Oxford); Senior Scholar at University College, Oxford; Fellow of the Royal Society of Arts; a Council Member of the Oxfordshire Record Society; Heritage Officer for the British Society for Eighteenth Century Studies (BSECS); Governor of Compton Verney House Trust; and sits on the Education and Publications Committee of The Gardens Trust and Arts Council England’s Designation Panel.

 Loyd Grossman CBE is an entrepreneur, writer and broadcaster with a long involvement in museums and heritage.
 He is Chairman of The Royal Parks, Chairman of the Heritage Alliance, Deputy Chair of the Royal Drawing School and President of NADFAS.
 Loyd was born in Boston and educated at Boston University, the London School of Economics and Magdalene College, Cambridge.
 A former Commissioner of English Heritage and of the Museums and Galleries Commission, he is an Emeritus Governor of the LSE, a member of the Council of the British School at Rome and a member of the board of the Association of Leading Visitor Attractions.